code-423n4/2022-10-zksync-findings/data/Sathish9098-Q.md

 -------------------------------------------------------------------------------------------------------------------------------------------

 2)   uint256 public totalSupply; AND mapping(address => uint256) public balanceOf; DECLARED BUT NOT USED ANY PLACES.
-CAN REMOVE THE VARIABLES IF NOT USED.
+POSSIBLE TO REMOVE THE VARIABLES IF NOT USED.